Updated Communication to Students and Faculty RE: COVID-19

 John Roth Dean of Academic Affairs

 We hope you continue to stay safe and follow the CDC guidelines around masks, sanitizing and hand washing, and social distancing.
-Contra Costa County lifted its stay-at-home order in January 2021, but still limits the size of indoor and outdoor gatherings as well as access to various activities (see Contra Costa County Openings at a Glance for a complete list here).
+Contra Costa County still limits the size of indoor and outdoor gatherings as well as access to various activities (see Contra Costa County Openings at a Glance for a complete list here).

-In response to changing state and county public health directives, and for the safety of our valued students, faculty, and staff, KPSAHS changed its Spring 2021 instruction as noted below:
+In response to changing state and county public health directives, and for the safety of our valued students, faculty, and staff, KPSAHS has changed its winter 2022 instruction as noted below:

-Face-to-face lecture (or “didactic”) instruction will continue to be online until limits to crowd sizes are lifted and KPSAHS believes it is safe to return to campus.
+With the exception of the phlebotomy program, face-to-face lecture (or “didactic”) instruction will primarily be conducted online until limits to crowd sizes are lifted and KPSAHS believes it is safe to return to campus.

 You will receive information from your instructor(s) about accessing online course materials and technology-enabled synchronous discussions and/or lectures.

-Laboratory courses have resumed on campus but are limited in size (no more than 10 students are allowed in a lab at any time).
+Laboratory courses are limited in size (no more than 10 students are allowed in a lab at any time).

 The KPSAHS campus is open but strictly following all CDC guidelines for screening, masking, sanitizing, social distancing, and maximum crowd sizes.